 The Indiana University Lilly Family School of Philanthropy conducts, coordinates, and supports research that builds a broad base of knowledge about the philanthropic behavior of individuals, communities, and institutions.
 In this environment of reduced funding, compared to years past, it is critical that we align our resources with competitive proposals that advance research in our current priority areas.

 The school seeks to contribute to the knowledge base in the following research priority areas:

 - The origins, defining characteristics, and development of philanthropic traditions across time, cultures, and social groups

 - The role of philanthropic and nonprofit organizations in shaping communities and civil society

 - The sources, motivations, and practices involved in generating, allocating, and managing philanthropic resources of time and money

 - The types, scope, and composition of philanthropic resources and their significance for nonprofit organizations and the sector as a whole

 - The governance and management of philanthropic institutions and nonprofit organizations

-Grants will be awarded to current faculty members affiliated with any of the campuses of Indiana University.
-Faculty members must apply to become Philanthropic Studies faculty members in order to be considered for funding.
-For more information on becoming a member of the Philanthropic Studies faculty, please contact us at email@example.com.
+Grants will be awarded to the Indiana University Lilly Family School of Philanthropy core and affiliate faculty members.
+For more information on becoming a member of the Philanthropic Studies faculty, please contact us at firstname.lastname@example.org.
 Proposals involving collaboration among nonprofit practitioners, academic researchers, independent scholars, and policy analysts are welcome.